Fritxyz/adventure-works-sales-dashboard/README.md

 # Adventure Works Executive Sales Report Dashboard

 This repository contains an **interactive Power BI dashboard** that visualizes the sales performance of Adventure Works.
 It provides insights into total revenue, profit, and units sold, categorized by year, product type, and region.
-You can access the datasets at datasets dashboard.
+You can access the datasets at datasets folder.

 ## Technology Stack ⚙️
 - **Power BI**: For data visualization and dashboard creation.